The 'new normal' of higher interest rates: A Q&A with Tangerine's Chief Financial Officer

 It's important to have some sort of emergency fund at the ready — whether that's a savings account or access to a line of credit — and hopefully you'll never need to tap into it, but if you do, you'll be thankful.

-Thank you for breaking down the “new normal” for us, Matt.
+Thank you for playing, Matt.
 Hope you don't mind if we knock on your door again next year.

 —Written by Ariel Teplitsky